 MP for Kettering

 Rosie Wrighting is the Labour (Co-op) MP for Kettering, elected in July 2024.
-Since entering Parliament she has served on several committees, including the Mental Health Bill [HL] committee, the Business and Trade Committee and its sub-committees on economic security and arms controls, and the Tobacco and Vapes Bill committee.
+She sits on several Commons committees, notably the Mental Health Bill committee and the Business and Trade committees, with a focus on health, workers’ rights and economic security.

 Generated 21 February 2026